-Touching the operation button (with the main switch on) activates the camera's meter, viewfinder LED display, and exposure-control system.
-If proper contact is not possible (e.g., when wearing gloves), press the operating button slightly.
+Pressing the shutter-release button (with the main switch on) activates the camera's meter, viewfinder LED display, and exposure-control system.
 The shutter is released when the button is pressed all the way down.

 The viewfinder LED display will remain on for 15 sec. after you remove your finger.